Shepard Smith was a big catch for CNBC. But the viewers haven’t followed him from Fox.

 “I don’t know where we’re supposed to be” in viewership, he said.
 “We’ve had no discussions about ratings with our staff.
 None of our senior leadership team has ever sat down and talked about [it].
 What we have to do is build a great newscast . . . and then eventually people will come to that or they won’t.”

-Smith was among co-founder Roger Ailes’ earliest hires during the launch of Fox in 1996, and his profile grew alongside the network’s.
+Smith was among co-founder Roger Ailes’s earliest hires during the launch of Fox in 1996, and his profile grew alongside the network’s.
 Over 23 years he rose from field correspondent to the face of Fox’s news operation, anchoring almost every major breaking story and at one point presiding over two daily news shows.

 In a wide-ranging conversation last week, Smith, a courtly Mississippi native, expressed his gratitude to Fox: “They gave me an opportunity, and they never got in my way in telling the truth.”
 He disputes the perception — widely reported at the time — that he fled Fox because of infighting with its opinionated hosts.

-Days prior to announcing his abrupt exit in October last year, Smith mixed it up on air with primetime host Tucker Carlson.
+Days prior to announcing his abrupt exit in October last year, Smith mixed it up on air with prime-time host Tucker Carlson.
 When a guest on Carlson’s show, Trump attorney Joseph DiGenova, called Fox’s legal analyst, Andrew Napolitano, “a fool” for suggesting Trump’s impeachment was justified, Smith responded by calling DiGenova’s attack on Napolitano “repugnant.”
 Carlson followed up by mocking Smith and suggesting Smith had somehow been “dishonest” in criticizing DiGenova.

 Instead, he said, “it was time” to leave Fox.
 “I did what I could do there.
 I felt like I was going to continue to do the same thing forever, and that’s not what I wanted to do.
 I looked around and said, ‘What is my future?’
 And I decided I wanted something different, for a million different reasons.”